bedassie-n/bedassie-n/README.md

 ### UNDERGRADUATE GROUP PROJECT
 https://uwi-ar-maps.herokuapp.com/
-- AR Navgigation of the faculty of Science and Technology built with AR.js
+- AR Navgigation of the Faculty of Science and Technology built with AR.js

 🌱 I’m currently learning everything
 <!--